youcan-shop/coding-challenges/Software Engineer/README.md

 ### Part I
 - Build the environment to deal with entities
-- Ability to create a product (from web and cli)
+- Ability to create a product from web and cli
-- A listing products with ability to sort by price, or/and filter by a category (from web)
+- Ability to list products with sorting by price, or/and filtering by a category name - from web
+- Add a validation layer

 ### Part 2
+- Build a REST API

-- Seed the DB with 1k categories and 1M products
+- Implement a command to seed the DB with 1k categories and 1M products
 - Implement a Cache layer in front of the DB everywhere
-- Optimize the DB
 - Implement a logger that logs inline in dev environment and json in prod environment

 ### Part 3
-- Build an API
+- Optimize the DB
+- Write Unit tests and implement CI using Github actions
+- Implement an advanced search engine using Elasticsearch, with making sure data sources are well synced overtime.

 ## Instructions
 - Write a readable and maintainable code.
 - Build a small and concise app the right way, with illustrating good software engineering principles (DRY, KISS, YAGNI, SOLID, ...)
 - Wrap Eloquent queries in repository layer, never use eloquent outside the repository
 - CSS & colors are not evaluated.
 - Do not hesitate to automate the build phase (front / backend)